Table of Contents

 Great systems are not just built.
 They are monitored.

-This article evaluates five leading IoT platforms for utilities - MetricFire, AWS IoT Device Management, IBM Watson IoT, Datadog, and Microsoft Azure IoT Central - based on key features like real-time processing, scalability, predictive analytics, security, and integration capabilities.
+In this article, we compare five platforms that utilities commonly evaluate: MetricFire, AWS IoT Device Management, IBM Watson IoT, Datadog, and Microsoft Azure IoT Central.
+We focus on how each tool supports monitoring, alerting, scalability, and integration with existing systems.

 Quick Comparison

-Each platform has unique strengths tailored to different needs.
-MetricFire is ideal for utilities seeking cost-effective monitoring with open-source tools, especially when comparing in-house vs. MetricFire solutions.
+Each platform solves a slightly different problem.
+Some are built for device management.
+Some are stronger at analytics.
+Some work best as monitoring layers on top of existing systems.
+MetricFire is ideal for utilities seeking cost-effective monitoring with open-source tools, especially when comparing in-house solutions with MetricFire.
 AWS and Azure excel in large-scale operations and advanced analytics.
 IBM Watson IoT offers powerful predictive maintenance features, while Datadog provides comprehensive observability across multi-cloud environments.

 1. MetricFire